-After spending a lifetime getting your medicine from the pharmacy, it’s easy to forget that nature has already provided many medicinal plants.
+After spending a lifetime getting your medicine from the pharmacy, it’s easy to forget that nature has already provided many medicinal herbs.
 If you look closely, you might even find medicine in your own backyard.
-Practice identifying them now because there may come a time when you need them.
+And if not, you can at least plant them in your backyard.
+Practice identifying these herbs now because there may come a time when you desperately need them.
 Here are 10 of the best medicinal plants.

-Lady Fern.
-Many people use these to decorate their homes.
+6. Lady Fern – Many people use these to decorate their homes.
 They grow all over but particularly in areas with lots of rain.
 Simply crush the leaves and rub the juices all over minor cuts and burns for pain relief.

 Warning: Do not use or consume a plant until you are positive you know what it is.
 Hopefully this will get you started in the vast world of naturally occurring medicines.
 If you would like to learn more, check out the book, Backyard Medicine.